weewx/weewx/docs_src/utilities/weectl-station.md

 By default, the `upgrade` action will upgrade the documentation, examples, and utility files.
 However, you can specify exactly what gets upgraded by using the `--what` option.

+The `--what` option understands the following:

+* config - the configuration file
+* docs - the documentation
+* examples - the example extensions
+* util - the system utility files
+* skins - the report templates

 For example, to upgrade the configuration file and skins only, you would specify